-3.2 Language of Assertions
+3.2.
+Language of assertions

 One of the difficulties with inductive inference is its open-endedness.
 This means that when one makes an inductive assertion about some aspect of reality there is no natural limit to the level of detail in which this reality may be described, or to the richness of forms in which this assertion can be expressed.
 Consequently, when conducting research in this area, it is necessary to circumscribe very carefully the goals and the problem to be solved.
 This includes defining the language and the scope of allowed forms in which assertions will be expressed, as well as the modes of inference which will be used.
-The description language should be chosen so
+The description language should be chosen so that crucial features are easily representable, while peripheral or irrelevant information are ignored.

 An instructive criterion for classifying inductive learning methods is therefore the type of language used to express inductive assertions.
-Many authors use a restricted form of predicate calculus or closely related notation (e.g., Plotkin, 1971; Fikes, Hart & Nilsson, 1972; Morgan, 1975; Vere, 1975; Banerji, 1980; Michalski, 1980b; Zagruiko, 1981, Sammut, 1981).
-Some other formalisms include decision trees (Hunt, Marin & Stone, 1966; Quinlan, 1979), production rules (e.g., Waterman, 1970; Hedrick, 1974), semantic nets (e.g., Haas & Hendrix, 1980), and frames (Lenat, 1976).
-In earlier work (e.g., Michalski, 1972, 1975a,b) this author used a multiple-valued logic propositional calculus with typed variables, called VL1 (the variable-valued logic system one).
-Later on an extension of the predicate calculus, called VL2, was developed that was especially oriented to facilitate inductive inference (Michalski, 1980).
+Many authors use a restricted form of predicate calculus or closely related notation (e.g., [65, 22, 59, 85, 3, 50, 90, 72]).
+Some other formalisms include decision trees [35, 70], production rules (e.g., [86, 30]), semantic nets (e.g., [25]), and frames [42].
+In earlier work (e.g., [45-48]) this author used a multiple-valued logic propositional calculus with typed variables, called VL1 (the variable-valued logic system one).
+Later on an extension of the predicate calculus, called VL2, was developed that was especially oriented to facilitate inductive inference [49].

 Here we will use a somewhat modified and extended version of the latter language, to be called the annotated predicate calculus (APC).
 The APC adds to predicate calculus additional forms and new concepts that increase its expressive power and facilitate inductive inference.
-The major differences between the annotated predicate calculus and the conventional predicate calculus can be summarized as follows:
+The major differences between the annotated predicate calculus and the conventional predicate calculus can be summarized as follows.

-1. Each predicate, variable, and function (referred to collectively as a descriptor) is assigned an annotation that contains relevant problemoriented information.
-The annotation may contain the definition of the concept represented by a descriptor, a characterization of its relationship to other concepts, a specification of the set over which the concept represented by a descriptor, a characterization of its relationship to other concepts, a specification of the set over which the descriptor ranges (when it is a variable or a function), and a characterization of the structure of this set, etc. (see Sec.
-4).

-- 2. In addition to predicates, the APC also includes compound predicates.

-Arguments of such predicates can be compound terms, composed of two or more ordinary terms. - 3.
-Predicates that express relations =, \neq , \geq , >, \leq and \leq between terms or between compound terms are expressed explicitly as relational statements, also called selectors. - 4.
-In addition to the universal and existential quantifiers, there is also a numerical quantitifer that expresses quantitative information about the objects satisfying an expression.
+- (1) Each predicate, variable and function (referred to collectively as a descriptor) is assigned an annotation that contains relevant problem-oriented information.
+The annotation may contain the definition of the concept represented by a descriptor, a characterization of its relationship to other concepts, a specification of the set over which the concept represented by a descriptor, a characterization of its relationship to other concepts, a specification of the set over which the descriptor ranges (when it is a variable or a function) and a characterization of the structure of this set, etc. (see Section 4). - (2) In addition to predicates, the APC also includes compound predicates.
+Arguments of such predicates can be compound terms, composed of two or more ordinary terms. - (3) Predicates that express relations = , ≠ , ≥ , > , ≤ and < between terms or between compound terms are expressed explicitly as relational statements, also called selectors. - (4) In addition to the universal and existential quantifiers, there is also a numerical quantifier that expresses quantitative information about the objects satisfying an expression.

 The concept of annotation is explained more fully in the next section.

-Other aspects of the language are described in the Appendix.
-(The reader interested in a thorough understanding of this work is encouraged to read the Appendix at this point.)
+Other aspects of the language are described in Appendix A. (The reader interested in a thorough understanding of this work is encouraged to read Appendix A at this point.)